anthonyalfimov/SWONIC-Dynamic-Controls/README.md

 ## Installation scripts

 OSX installation script checks whether `~/Documents/ROLI/LittleFoot/` folder exists and creates it if necessary, and then copies over all `.littlefoot` files and `.littlefootMode` folders from the folder that contains the installation script.
+If files already exist at the destination, they are overwritten.

 ## Notes